-In general, CPU power is not a major consideration when determining the platform on which to install a Perforce server.
+Perforce is based on a client/server architecture.
+Both the client and server are lightweight in terms of CPU resource consumption; in general, CPU power is not a major consideration when determining the platform on which to install a Perforce server.